cscorley/dissertation/chapters/3_method/1_approach.md

 While a snapshot corpus has documents that represent a program, a changeset corpus has documents that represent programming.
-If we consider every changeset affecting a particular source code entity, then we gain a sliding-window view of that source code entity over time and the contexts those changes took place within.
+If we consider every changeset affecting a particular source code entity, then we gain a sliding-window view of that source code entity over time and the contexts in which those changes took place.
 Figure \ref{fig:sliding} shows an example, where green areas denote text added and red areas denote text removed in that changeset.
 Here, the summation of all changes affecting a class over its lifetime would approximate the same words in its current version.

+\todo{edit sliding figure to have color-blind friendly notation (patterns vs colors)}

 ![Changesets over time approximate a Snapshot\label{fig:sliding}](figures/sliding_window_example.pdf)